catberry/catberry/docs/modules/placeholders.md

 #Placeholders

-Placeholder is a block of page is controlled by a module.
-In fact every placeholder is a template that is placed in module's `placeholders` folder and rendered in any place on page.
+Placeholder is a block of page that is controlled by a module.
+In fact every placeholder is a template that is stored in module's `placeholders` directory and rendered in any position on page.

-As a template engine is used [dustjs](https://github.com/linkedin/dustjs).
+Catberry uses [dustjs](https://github.com/linkedin/dustjs) template engine.
-All stuff about how to use and what is a syntax you can read [here] (https://github.com/linkedin/dustjs/wiki/Dust-Tutorial).
+All stuff about how to use and what syntax it has you can read [here] (https://github.com/linkedin/dustjs/wiki/Dust-Tutorial).
 Also [dustjs-helpers] (https://github.com/linkedin/dustjs-helpers) are included in Catberry.